In diagnosing and treating eating disorders, we need to make sure to remain aware of how our Western culture can influence the way we think.

 As individuals living in a Western culture, people receiving treatments for eating disorders in America do not have the experience of another culture’s understanding of eating disorders shaping their lived experience.
 But the symptoms do tell us something about how Americans understand and experience distress and their bodies.
 This has implications for us as clinicians.

-So my reading provoked some important questions:
+So my reading provoked some important questions about eating disorders and Western culture:

 - If symptoms are in part shaped by culture, how can I help my clients work towards and stay in recovery when our culture (and New York’s in particular!) is suffused with such a preoccupation with thinness, “clean eating” and extreme fitness?